Metacomet Trail (New England National Scenic Trail)

 From there, hikers can continue to Mount Monadnock if they so choose.
-The collection of the Metacomet, Mattabessett, and Menunkatuck now comprise the New England National Scenic Trail – one of only 13 in the entire country!
+The collection of the Metacomet, Mattabessett, and Menunkatuck now comprise the New England National Scenic Trail – one of only 13 National Scenic Trails in the entire country!

-Hikes are numbered beginning from the southern terminus at the Berlin Turnpike in Berlin to the Massachusetts border at Suffield/Southwick, MA.
+Hikes are numbered beginning from the southern terminus at the Berlin Turnpike in Berlin to just across the Massachusetts border in Southwick, MA.

 Section 1: Berlin Tpke to Orchard Road Turnoff, Berlin

 Section 2: Orchard Road to Summit Wood Drive, Berlin

 Section 3: Summit Wood to Chamberlain Highway (Rte 71), Berlin